margaretelson/BootNet/README.md

 ## DESCRIPTION

-BootNetwork offers a way for bootcamp grads to help other bootcamp grads.
-The app uses GitHub as a networking tool.
-You can see others' repos and view their code.
-Look for others who graduated from your bootcamp or from other top bootcamps.
-Check their respective commit histories to see if they're active on GitHub.
+BootNetwork helps bootcamp grads find other bootcamp grads through GitHub.
+You can search for people who graduated from your bootcamp or from other top bootcamps.
+Search for developers by language or platform (such as Python or AWS), and check out their repos to see what they're building.
+Search by company and city to see who's working in tech near you.
+Or find archived repos of deceased grads who attempted to deploy with Heroku.
+(R.I.P., my friends!)

 This app was the final group project for the Columbia University Engineering Full-Stack Boot Camp (October 2020-April 2021).